Skip to main content

 Dead Email

 A 'Dead Email' prevention means, that this email is likely to be a dead account.
-Prospecting this type of email can route your email to spam traps or central company accounts which aren't monitored.
-This means your prospecting efforts are then wasted.
+Prospecting this type of email can route your email to spam traps or central company accounts, which aren't your target prospect.
+Meaning your prospecting efforts are then wasted, and the target company you're emailing is likely to block-list you as a sender.

-On some occasions, they may not produce a bounce and may even show some 'activity' however, reaching out to them can harm your overall approach because the recipient that you're trying to reach will not actively monitor the mailbox you're reaching out to.
+(Because these types of emails are usually on catch-all servers, they usually don't produce a bounce and may even show some 'activity'; however, reaching out to them harms your prospecting because the recipient that you're trying to reach will not actively monitor the mailbox to which your message ends up being filterd into).

 When you see this prevention, we would advise:

-• Adding them to a different sequence, which only includes non-email touch points.
+• If you can contact the person via direct dial / mobile.
+You should add them to a different sequence, which only includes non-email touchpoints.

 Doing this and utilizing other channels, means your prospecting efforts will actually be targeted to the person that you intend.